govindthange/de-knight/README.md

 # 🏁 De-Knight Governance Model

+De-Knight has a blockchain-based automated voting and consensus mechanism that manages the administrative aspects of governance.

 ## 🏳️ The Logistics

 To manage the logistics of governance and implementing changes within it, the De-Knight contract allows to mint & sell an initial supply of DGT coins (♞).